zuplo/docs/docs/articles/zuplo-request.md

 - `user` - an optional object identifying a ‘user’.
 If `undefined` this typically means the request is anonymous.
-If present, the user object will have a `sub` property that is a unique identifier for that user.
-There is also an optional `data` property that is of `any` type that typically contains other information about the user.
+If present, the user object will have a `sub` property that's a unique identifier for that user.
+There is also an optional `data` property that's of `any` type that typically contains other information about the user.
 When using JWT tokens you’ll usually find all the claims here.
 - `query` - a dictionary of query-string values.
 For example, a URL with a query string like `https://example.com?foo=bar` would present as follows: